shauntneah/SpringBoot-TodoList/README.md

 Ans: Another lecture covering similar projects or a detailed guided code-along recap of Task 3 would have been significantly helpful.
 However, I understand that the bootcamp is operating under a tight schedule.

-Fortunately, the extension of the submission deadline has helped alleviate the need, allowing me more time to analyze, refactor, test & iterate.
+Fortunately, the extension of the class submission deadline has helped alleviate the need, allowing me more time to analyze, refactor, test & iterate.